Krrish 3: Plot

-Six years after getting rescued and returning to India with his son Krishna after he kills Dr. Siddhant Arya, Dr. Rohit Mehra now lives with the former in Mumbai while latter's mother Sonia Mehra has passed away in this time period.
-Krishna is married to Priya, who now works as a journalist for Aaj Tak after resigning her previous job in Singapore and Rohit works in a research institute.
+Six years after getting rescued and returning to India with his son Krishna after eliminating Dr. Siddhant Arya, Dr. Rohit Mehra now lives with the former in Mumbai while the latter's mother, Sonia Mehra, has passed away in this time period.
+Krishna is married to Priya, who now works as a reporter for Aaj Tak after resigning from her previous job in Singapore, and Rohit works in a research institute.
 Krishna, while moonlighting as superhero Krrish, is regularly fired from various day jobs due to lack of attendance.
-Rohit is researching a device that will bring dead tissues to life using solar energy (after realising how Jadoo gave him inherentory powers derived from sunlight) but the experiment needs a filter which could pass only the amount of sunlight needed.
+Meanwhile, Rohit is researching a device that will bring dead tissues to life using solar energy (after realizing how Jadoo gave him powers derived from sunlight), but the experiment needs a filter that could pass only the amount of sunlight needed.

-A deadly virus is spreading in over the worldwide whose antidote has not yet been discovered.
-Rohit's friend Dr. Varun Shetty, and Dr. Alok Sen, a scientist who wants to meet him to reveal information about the virus, are murdered by Kaya, a shapeshifting female mutant.
+A deadly virus is spreading in Namibia whose antidote has not yet been discovered.
+Rohit's friend Dr. Varun Shetty and Dr. Alok Sen, a scientist who wants to reveal information about the virus, are murdered by Kaya, a shapeshifting female mutant.
 She is the secretary of Kaal, a handicapped evil geneticist with telekinetic powers.
-Kaal creates a team of human-animal hybrids called Maanvars (a portmanteau of two Hindi words "Maanav" meaning human and "Jaanvar" meaning animal) with distinct physical powers to cure himself but to no avail.
+Kaal creates a team of human-animal hybrids called Maanvars (a portmanteau of two Hindi words, "Maanav" meaning human and "Jaanvar" meaning animal) with distinct physical powers to cure himself, but to no avail.
 The virus was spread by Kaal himself to incur huge profits by selling its antidote.
-On Krishna's birthday Priya gives the good news of her pregnancy to Krishna and Rohit.
-Kaal now intends to gain more profits and sends his mutants to India for same as India has a large population and it is a god-fearing one.
-Rohit discovers that the virus, now spreading through Mumbai, has no effect on Krishna, Priya (pregnant with Krishna's child) or himself.
-He decides to test it in his blood sample but Krishna asks him to test on his blood instead and it shows no effects on Krishna even after injecting.
-Hence Rohit makes an antidote with Krishna's blood.
-By using small rockets which explode in the sky and dispersing the antidote, Krishna spreads the antidote over the whole city as Krrish.
+On Krishna's birthday, Priya gives the good news of her pregnancy to Krishna and Rohit.
+Kaal sends his mutants to India to infect the population.
+Rohit discovers that the virus, now spreading through Mumbai, has no effect on Krishna, Priya, or himself.
+He decides to test it on Krishna.
+Rohit makes an antidote with Krishna's blood, which Krishna spreads over the whole city.
 Kaal sends his mutants to attack Rohit.
-Krrish saves Rohit but Priya is injured.
+Krrish saves Rohit, but Priya is injured.
 Carrying out Kaal's instructions, Kaya shapeshifts into Priya while Priya is kidnapped by Kaal.

-Posing as Priya, Kaya leads Krishna to believe that Priya miscarried in the attack, and lives with the Mehras.
-While discovering the truth behind the antidote, she starts loving Krishna one-sidedly and often feels guilty for cheating on him while one of the mutant Striker who was captured by Krishna on the night of attack gets killed by Kaya to conceal her identity.
+Posing as Priya, Kaya leads Krishna to believe that Priya miscarried in the attack.
+While discovering the truth behind the antidote, she starts loving Krishna one-sidedly and often feels guilty for cheating him.